2019 Penny Value Checker: Errors List, “D”, “S”, “W” & No Mint Mark Worth

 The Obverse Of The 2019 Penny

-The obverse showcases Victor David Brenner’s iconic left-facing portrait of President Abraham Lincoln that has remained virtually unchanged since 1909, making it the longest-running design in U.S. Mint history.
+The obverse (heads side) features sculptor Victor David Brenner’s left-facing portrait of Abraham Lincoln, a design so enduring it has appeared on every cent since 1909 — making it the longest-running portrait in U.S. Mint history.

-The inscription “LIBERTY” appears along the left rim, while “IN GOD WE TRUST” curves around the upper portion above Lincoln’s head.
-The year “2019” is positioned on the right side, with the mintmark appearing directly below the date.
+“LIBERTY” appears along the left rim and “IN GOD WE TRUST” curves above Lincoln’s head.
+The date “2019” sits to the right, with the mintmark — P, D, S, or W — appearing directly below it.

 The Reverse of The 2019 Penny

-The reverse features Lyndall Bass’s Union Shield design, introduced in 2010, which depicts a shield with 13 vertical stripes representing the original states unified under the federal government’s horizontal bar above.
+The reverse displays Lyndall Bass’s Union Shield design, introduced in 2010, showing a shield with 13 vertical stripes — one for each original state — unified under a single horizontal bar at the top.

 Other Features of the 2019 Penny